Untitled design (43)

 In addition to looking at industry reports and trends there are other great tools available that provide mounds of free and interesting data to analyse.
 Google Ads Keyword Planner and Google Trends are two such tools, and both offer tons of information around search habits relating to specific queries.
 They can help you identify what is trending, and what isn’t, compared to different times of the year or year on year comparisons.

 Google Ads Keyword Planner contains a range of data pertaining to individual keyword search trends.
 It allows you to see how that keyword has performed over time and also breaks it down into mobile and desktop users so you can understand how people are searching differently for specific search terms.
-Below we can see that the term “seo agency” has grown substantially over the last year, from just under 5k searches per month in November to nearly 8k searches per month this year – a news story in itself!
+Below we can see that the term “seo agency” has grown substantially over the last year, from just under 2.4k searches per month in June to nearly 6.6k searches per month in March – a news story in itself!

 If we were to layer that data with countries that have searched specifically for “seo agency,” we would be able to build a narrative around which countries have seen a spike in demand for seo agencies over the last 12 months.
-For example, in Australia I can see that while there was an initial rise around the middle of the year, demand has really started to tail off in recent months:
+For example, in Australia we can see quite a similar growth trend, but that has continued to grow in recent months:

-And if we add the USA into the mix we see a trend very similar to that in Australia:
+And if we add the USA into the mix we see again a trend similar to the UK:

 In isolation, these three pieces of information might not seem to generate a news story, but when pulled together we can analyse that searches for seo agencies in the UK have continued to rise over the last six months in contrast to searches in Australia and the USA.
 It’s a simple piece of data analysis but one that you can write a piece of content around.